NxPKG/khulnasoft-docs/content/stream/webrtc-beta.md

 - [Live viewer counts](/stream/getting-analytics/live-viewer-count/) are not yet supported (coming soon)
 - [Analytics](/stream/getting-analytics/fetching-bulk-analytics/) are not yet supported (coming soon)
 - WHIP and WHEP must be used together — we do not yet support streaming using RTMP/SRT and playing using WHEP, or streaming using WHIP and playing using HLS or DASH. (coming soon)
-- Once generally available, WebRTC streaming will be priced just like the rest of Cloudflare Stream, based on minutes stored and minutes of video delivered.
+- Once generally available, WebRTC streaming will be priced just like the rest of Khulnasoft Stream, based on minutes stored and minutes of video delivered.